+PROFILE 7

-7. Bryce is a 23-year-old white transgender student currently transitioning from female to male.
+Bryce is a 23-year-old white transgender student currently transitioning from female to male.
 When he first came out, his family kicked him out of the house.
 He was homeless for about a month until new friends helped him.
 He’s earning an A.S. and would like to transfer to East Carolina to major in education.
 Bryce struggles with anxiety and depression, and is sometimes suicidal.
 A young woman in his history class befriended him, but is now insisting that being transgender is a sin and that he needs to come to church.
 Due to the recent political controversies, Bryce is careful to schedule classes so he won’t need to use the restroom on campus.
 He also avoids night classes because he fears the possibility of transphobic violent attacks.